 I am simply going to share with you what I do and why I do it.

 When I first got a dog, I started her out on grocery store brand dog food.
 I knew nothing about dogs except that I knew I wanted one.
 After about a year, I started getting more into training and dog stuff because Shasta was fear aggressive and I needed to help her.
 Also, I was always interested in eating well for humans so after a lot of research, started to feed my dog AND my two cats raw.
 For some reason this way of feeding my pets resonated with me.

 The cats were a little more challenging to do this with than the dogs were and eventually I went back to dry cat food.
 But my dogs (by now I had two), kept getting raw fed.

 Because of this chewing she was put on a high dose of Prednisone to put a cap on the immune system.
 It worked for a bit but the chewing came back when we started to wean her off.
-So she was immediately put on another course of meds without time off or a blood test to see if there was any issue, which is recommended.
+So she was immediately put on another course of meds without time off or a blood test to see if there was any issue or infection, which is recommended by the company who makes the drug.
 If I had been paying attention, I would have realized that she should have had a blood test before the next course of meds and demanded it.

 What does this have to do with what I am feeding my dogs?
 Lots.

-I have to do the only thing that makes any sense to help me get through this, and that is be with my dogs all the time and not working with other people’s dogs anymore.
+I had to do the only thing that made any sense to help me get through that, and that is be with my dogs all the time and not working with other people’s dogs anymore.
 That includes feeding them the best I can, which is what I wanted to do in the first place but didn’t have the guts to do until this awful thing happened.

 So now you know why.
 Here’s how.